Protocol Submission and Guidelines

 For a first time research, research and development, teaching, or pilot project involving animals, you must submit a protocol form.

 Effictive July 1, 2013 all new and third year renewal protocols must be submitted using the iStar electronic protocol system.

-For help in navigating the iStar system go to the IACUC iStar PI Reference Guide
+For help in navigating the iStar system please refer to the IACUC iStar PI Reference Guide

 The IACUC protocol system can be accessed at http://istar.usc.edu